Before and After Gallery

 Quality Dental Bridges From £250 per unit (Maryland) or £450 (Conventional).

 Dental bridges are used to restore a gap created by one or more missing teeth; literally bridging the gap.
-Many types of exist; in essence they are all fixed and can only be removed by a dentist.
-Traditionally, bridges have relied on natural teeth to support them however, with advances in science and technology Smile Cliniq can now offer implant supported dental bridges London, with the advantage of spanning larger gaps.
-Traditional dental bridge treatments involve preparation of the supporting teeth to receive a crown; the gap is closed upon cementation of the final bridge with a life like ceramic pontic.
+Many types exist; in essence, they are all fixed and can only be removed by a dentist.
+Traditionally, bridges have relied on natural teeth to support them however, with advances in science and technology Smile Cliniq can now offer implant-supported dental bridges London, with the advantage of spanning larger gaps.
+Traditional dental bridge London treatments involve the preparation of the supporting teeth to receive a crown; the gap is closed upon cementation of the final bridge with life-like ceramic pontic.
 See our portfolio.

 A dental bridge is a custom-made precision item that is cemented over your tooth or implant to completely cover it and restore an adjacent gap.
 Traditionally dental bridges have been described as ceramic fused to metal.
 Dental bridges of this nature are most frequently used.
 However advancing technology has provided materials based on Zirconium, which has eliminated the requirement for a metal substructure for your bridge.
 All ceramic bridges now are the gold standard in providing the ultimate aesthetic result.

-Resin bonded dental bridges are the quickest, most conservative, and cost effective solution in restoring that gap in your smile.
+Resin-bonded dental bridges are the quickest, most conservative, and cost-effective solution to restoring that gap in your smile.
 They rely on good quality and quantity of tooth substance to be present.
-A metal wing is bonded to an adjacent sound tooth, this carries an aesthetic custom made ceramic tooth to bridge the gap in your smile.
+A metal wing is bonded to an adjacent sound tooth, this carries an aesthetic custom-made ceramic tooth to bridge the gap in your smile.

 Why are Dental Bridge London Treatments used?